dasanchez/hellocpp/C++ How to Program/notes.md

 - To handle an exception, place any code that might throw an exception in a `try` statement.
 The `try` block contains the code that might _throw_ an exception, and the `catch` block contains the code that _handles_ the exception if one occurs.
 - The `vector` member function `at` provides bounds checking and throws an exception if its argument is an invalid subscript.
 - An unmodifiable _lvalue_ is an expression that identifies an object in memory (such as an element in a vector), but cannot be used to modify that object.

+### Bucket Sort
+- The bucket sort provides better performance than an insertion sort, but requires much more memory.
+The insertion sort requires space for only one additional element of data, but the  bucket sort requires 10 times the size of the array being sorted.